One man, one dog, one year on the road

 “Please.
 More kudzu.
 More dogs in kudzu.
 More reflections on looking for dogs in kudzu.
 More gypsy wandering.
 More Ace in gypsy locales.
 More dog friendly encounters.
 Please …” (Sue)

-“Travels with Ace” is an offspring of ohmidog! — a popular website devoted to celebrating the canine spirit and bringing you the latest in dog news from around the world.
+“Travels with Ace” is an offspring of ohmidog! — a website devoted to celebrating the canine spirit and bringing you the latest in dog news from around the world.

 It is produced, with help from friends, by John Woestendiek, a Pulitzer Prize winning journalist who worked at, among other newspapers, the Philadelphia Inquirer and, until 2008, the Baltimore Sun.